ipfs/kubo/docs/config.md

 Currently supported types:

-- `http` simple delegated routing based on HTTP protocol. <!-- TODO add link to specs when we have them merged. -->
+- `http` simple delegated routing based on HTTP protocol from [IPIP-337](https://github.com/ipfs/specs/pull/337)
-- `dht`
+- `dht` provides decentralized routing based on [libp2p's kad-dht](https://github.com/libp2p/specs/tree/master/kad-dht)
 - `parallel` and `sequential`: Helpers that can be used to run several routers sequentially or in parallel.

 Type: `string`